microsoft/playwright/docs/src/api/class-eventlist.md

 ### param: EventList.take.optionsOrPredicate
 * since: v1.28
 - `optionsOrPredicate` ?<[function]|[Object]>
-  - `predicate` <[function]> receives the event data and resolves to truthy value when the waiting should resolve.
+  - `predicate` <[function]> receives the event data and resolves to truthy value when the event should be taken.
   - `timeout` ?<[int]> maximum time to wait for in milliseconds.
 Defaults to `30000` (30 seconds).
 Pass `0` to disable timeout.
 The default value can be changed by using the [`method: BrowserContext.setDefaultTimeout`].